mizanxali/GWL-elecTRON/README.md

       </div>
   </div>
 ```
+6. Make changes by adding your information wherever mentioned.
-6. That's it!
+7. That's it!
 Stage your changes (`git add .`)
-7. Commit your changes (`git commit -m 'Added my card'`)
+8. Commit your changes (`git commit -m 'Added my card'`)
-8. Push to the changes to your forked repo (`git push origin master`)
+9. Push to the changes to your forked repo (`git push origin master`)
-9. Open a pull request to get your changes merged to this original repo!
+10. Open a pull request to get your changes merged to this original repo!